 This chapter is a general introduction to the PhD Thesis Report.
-Section 1.1 introduces the context of this PhD Thesis Report, section 1.2 presents the objectives of this research work, section 1.3 describes the contributions of this Thesis, and section 1.4 presents the structure of this PhD report.
+Section 1.1 introduces the context of this PhD Thesis Report, section 1.2 presents the objectives, section 1.3 describes the contributions, and section 1.4 presents the structure of this PhD Thesis Report.